 Daphne laurel

-Daphne laurel is a highly invasive ornamental garden plant that in Fern Tree has moved into bushland around Clegg Road and Grays Road.
+Daphne laurel is a highly invasive ornamental garden plant.
+In Fern Tree it has moved into bushland around Clegg Road and Grays Road.

 This weedy plant has a small range, and so we hope to eradicate it.

-Daphne laurel is a small, long-lived shrub that thrives in full to partial shade, in wet, temperate forests.
-Originally from Europe, it has been found in the foothills of kunanyi/Mt Wellington and it is believed it originated from a local garden.
+Daphne laurel is a small, long-lived shrub.
+It thrives in full to partial shade, in wet, temperate forests.
+Originally from Europe, it has been found in the foothills of Kunanyi / Mt Wellington.
+It is believed it originated from a local garden.

-Not only is this weed an environmental threat, it is also highly toxic to humans, with berry consumption being linked to the death of a child in Canada.
+Not only is this weed an environmental threat, it is also highly toxic to humans.
+Berry consumption has been linked to the death of a child in Canada.
 Contact with the sap can cause irritation and blistering of the skin.

 Its scientific name is Daphne laureola, but it is commonly known as Daphne laurel or spurge laurel.

-It has become naturalised in parts of the US, Canada, and New Zealand, where it forms dense stands that out-compete native vegetation.
+It has become naturalised in parts of the US, Canada, and New Zealand.
+There it forms dense stands that out-compete native vegetation.

 The City of Hobart has worked with NRM South and the Fern Tree community to eradicate Daphne laurel.
-Volunteers from the City’s Bushcare program have also played an important role in tackling this weed, working on private properties to map the extent of the weed, and remove larger stands with help from weed contractors.
+Volunteers from the City's Bushcare program have also played an important role in tackling this weed.
+They work on private properties to map the extent of the weed, and remove larger stands with help from weed contractors.

 Distribution of this environmental weed in Hobart is limited, and complete eradication is an achievable aim.